Genome topology and mechanical stress

 The nucleus is the stiffest organelle in the cell and is constantly challenged by intrinsic and extrinsic forces that deform the nuclear envelope.
 Chromosomes are mechanical objects that can sense, transduce, and absorb mechanical forces.
 Inter-chromosomal contacts and nuclear envelope-associated domains contribute to transducing mechanical stress when cells experience compression, stretching, or interstitial migration.

-Research Objectives
+Objectives

 We aim to study the mechanical properties of the chromosomes and how genome integrity and the chromatin topological landscape are affected by nuclear deformations.
+We will combine mechanistic, genetic, and genomic studies in yeast (WP1) with genomic, imaging, and microfluidic approaches in mammalian cells (WP2).

-In WP1 we will investigate:
+In WP1, we will investigate:

 - How the topological context influences nucleosome chirality and the epigenetic landscape.